Experiencing discharge before your period?

 Day 10 to 14

-An egg white discharge before your period — specifically, about two weeks before — may be [ovulation discharge](https://www.peanut-app.io/blog/ovulation-discharge-
+A sticky egg white, creamy discharge before your period—specifically, about two weeks before—may be [ovulation discharge](https://www.peanut-app.io/blog/ovulation-discharge-

 If you’re looking to get pregnant, this discharge is particularly handy as it’s there to help any entering sperm reach the egg that has been released that month.

 Over this time (called the luteal phase, the hormone progesterone rises.

 As progesterone rises, it decreases the amount of fluid released from the cervix.

 Its job is to help with implantation if one of your eggs gets fertilized and prep your body for pregnancy.